wingo/online-cse/online-cse.md

 (sparse constant propagation, impure instructions, synthetic auxiliary definitions).

-## Benchmarks
+## Evaluation

+### Complexity of CSE in CPS soup

+Translate the algorithm above into a bare-bones impl; apply it to programs like the one in the intro, of various sizes.
+Measure time.

-number of code bytes before and after for guile
+### Number of code bytes before and after for guile

-gabriel benchmark code size changes?
+If the optimization succeeds, code will become dead and code size will decrease.
+How does a Guile with the contributions of this paper compare to one without?

+### Compile time

+Higher per-node bookkeeping for the CSE pass, but less residual code due to eager elision of dead code; how does it pan out in practice?
+Memory would also be nice to look at but this is harder to measure.

+### Microbenchmarks

+Do the compiled sizes of the Gabriel benchmarks change with this pass?
+Why / why not?
+Speed?

+### Synthetic benchmarks

-no speed change for gabriel benchmarks
+Speedup for synthetic benchmarks

-guile compiling-itself benchmark
+### Limitations

+Semantics of match macros being conjunctions doesn't fully detangle control flow; e.g. the args list of $primcall patterns in compile-bytecode

 ## SSA discussion